Class ConstraintProto.Builder

 public boolean hasDummyConstraint()This constraint is not meant to be used and will be rejected by the solver.
 It is meant to mark variable when testing the presolve code.

-.operations_research.sat.ListOfVariablesProto dummy_constraint = 30;
+.operations_research.sat.ListOfVariablesProto dummy_constraint = 30;- Specified by:

 - Whether the dummyConstraint field is set.